 5. Put on fan blades and other decorative pieces

-The final step will be to enjoy the new and useful feature in your home.
+The final step will be to enjoy the new and useful features in your home.
 The process is simple but can have a lot of great dividends in both the aesthetic and practical worlds.

 The aim of the ceiling fan is to circulate both cold and hot air therefore ensuring comfortable living conditions.
 Ceiling fans create a wind chilling effect, therefore cooling the air around a person rather than the room.